carlosaquinoperez/mlops-heart-disease-prediction/README.md

-# MLOps Midterm Project: Cardiovascular Disease Prediction
+# MLOps Midterm Project: Cardiovascular disease prediction

 This repository contains the work for the MLOps Zoomcamp midterm project.
 The objective is to build an end-to-end machine learning pipeline to predict cardiovascular disease based on patient health metrics.